PhilPearson83/CV19_Choropleth/README.md

 # A Guide to creating a Covid-19 Choropleth

 The map utilises open source data avaialable from the UK Government or ONS.
-The map focues on the SOuth West of England but can be adapted for the whole of the UK.
+The map focues on the South West of England but can be adapted for the whole of the UK.

 # Pre-requisites